Table of contents:

 - Every month for intensive use

-Clean sensitive areas (claws, housing, motor)
+Clean sensitive areas (feed dogs, case, motor)

 Areas to clean regularly: